On the Control of Asynchronous Automata: Introduction

-The difficulty of controller synthesis depends on several factors, e.g.: \begin{itemize} \item the size and architecture (pipeline, ring, ...) of the system, \item the information available to the controllers, \item the specification. \end{itemize} Assuming that processes can exchange information upon synchronization and use their causal past to take decisions is a one of the key aspects to get decidable synthesis problems~\cite{gastin}.
+The difficulty of controller synthesis depends on several factors, e.g.: \begin{itemize} \item the size and architecture (pipeline, ring, ...) of the system, \item the information available to the controllers, \item the specification. \end{itemize} Assuming that processes can exchange information upon synchronization and use their causal past to take decisions is one of the key aspects to get decidable synthesis problems~\cite{gastin}.
 In early work on distributed controller synthesis, for example in the setting of~\cite{pneuli1990distributed}, the only source of information available to the controllers is their local view.
 In this setting, distributed synthesis is not decidable in general, except for very particular architectures like the pipeline architecture.
 The paper~\cite{finkbeiner2005uniform} proposes information forks as an uniform notion explaining the (un)decidability results in distributed synthesis.
 The idea of using causal past as a second source of information appeared in~\cite{gastin}.

-We adopt a modern terminology and call the plant a \emph{distributed game} game and the controllers are \emph{distributed strategies} in this game.
+We adopt a modern terminology and call the plant a \emph{distributed game} and the controllers are \emph{distributed strategies} in this game.
 A distributed strategy is a function that maps the causal past of processes to a subset of controllable actions.
-In the present paper we focus on the \emph{local reachability condition}, which is satisfied when each process is guaranteed to terminate its computation in finite time, in a final state.
-A distributed strategy is winning if it guarantees the local reachability condition, whatever non-deterministic choices are performed by the environment.
+In the present paper we focus on the \emph{termination condition}, which is satisfied when each process is guaranteed to terminate its computation in finite time, in a final state.
+A distributed strategy is winning if it guarantees the termination condition, whatever uncontrollable actions are chosen by the environment.